Bored66/meta-buff/README.md

 ## Description
-This project intended to be in support of RPPS (Rapid Protocol Prototyping Solution - https://github.com/Bored66/RPPS ).
-Instead of defining protocol using XMl files it should be possible to define everything just by using certain set of classes and very little code generation (possibly with some help from variadic macros) while compiler should do the rest.
+This project intended to be in support of RPPS (Rapid Protocol Prototyping Solution - https://github.com/Bored66/RPPS ) with quite a different approach.
+Instead of defining protocol using XMl files like in RPPS it should be possible to define everything just by using certain set of classes and with a bit of code generation (possibly with some help from variadic macros) while compiler should be able to do the rest.
 Suppose we defne some set of structures like the following:
 ``` c++
 constexpr char markerFldName[] {"Marker"};